aws-samples/serverless-patterns/sfn-glue-sync-cdk/README.md

 1. Run the given command to delete the resources that were created.
 It might take some time for the CloudFormation stack to get deleted.

-    :warning: This will delete S3 bucket defind as part of this CDK stack(S3 bucket name is This is provided in the stack outputs)!
+    :warning: This will delete S3 bucket defind as part of this CDK stack(S3 bucket name is provided in the CDK stack outputs)!

     ```bash
     cdk destroy